 We conceived this as a single day event but the level of interest is so high the committee voted to extend it to both the 23rd and 24th.

-We will be in the village hall from 10am to 4pm both days and hope to have both refreshments and lunch available.
-More details nearer the time.
+We will be in the village hall from 10am to 4pm both days and refreshments will be available.

 Annual membership will include online access to all the Society’s records for the calendar year, free entry to all presentation meetings and refreshments afterwards.Join Us Now